demessiee/node-express-intro/Labs/Lab-2A-Solution/README.md

 ## Lab Starter Code

 Your lab for Unit 2A will start off where your lab for unit 1D ended off.
+If you need a fresh copy of employee_data.json there is a master copy you can copy into your employee_data.json file.

 You can clone your starter code here:
 [LINK]